David Byrne in 3Arena, Dublin, on Wednesday 24th October 2018

 The assembly onstage appear at certain points like school of fish, moving en masse as a kinetic, chaotic singular entity.
 At other times, pockets of bodies disperse and form their own independent tribes, drawing the eye from one end of the stage to the next.
 Byrne assures us, if there’s any doubt, that there’s no backing track employed, only the live sounds of his “incredible musicians”.
 To prove it, he introduces the band one by one, each one individually layering their unique sound until his guitar finally peals out on top.

 As Byrne’s body suddenly jerks like a marionette and teeters from stage point to stage point, it can mean only one thing.
 Once In A Lifetime, then, is triumphant.
 The ensuing Doing The Right Thing leaves Byrne onstage alone, a multitude of disembodied hands appearing from behind the gauze strips that surround the stage, hammering on drums before it all thunders into a tribal throw-down in the mid-section.

 Byrne’s band of collaborators are impossible to pigeon-hole – they flit from loose mariachi band to military formation, free-form to phalanx, and everything else in between.
 Indeed, the lengthy guitar solo in The Great Curve is as close as we’ve come all night to a ‘traditional’ rock’n’roll trope, before the set’s closer takes things right back to basics with a cover of Janelle Monáe’s Hell You Talmbout – all hands on drumskins and a tribalistic vocal chant.

-At one point, here in what was once The Point Theatre, Byrne tells us with a mixture of sincerity and humour, “This is my first time here…I’ve been here before.”
+At one point, here in what was once The Point Depot, Byrne tells us with a mixture of sincerity and humour, “This is my first time here…I’ve been here before.”
 It’s as unambiguous as it is abstract – just like tonight’s superb performance piece.
 Just like Byrne himself.